digitalawakeningstudios/digitalawakeningstudios.github.io/README.md

 Assuming GitHub Pages is setup and you're on the master branch, `git push` will do it!

-## TODO
-* gather, edit and add additional images for specialties and footer

 ## Wishlist
 * left/right arrows for navigating through images
 * up/down arrows for navigating through projects